 This division is responsible for services that affect the entire department, as well as coordinating with the Emergency Management Agency (EMA).
-The Management Services Captain supervises the operations of homeland security, crime analysis, safety education, school resource officers, transport officers, City hall security, citizen volunteers/chaplains, front desk, honor guard and special complaints.
+The Management Services Captain supervises the operations of homeland security, crime analysis, safety education, school resource officers, transport officers, fleet management, City hall security, citizen volunteers/chaplains, front desk, honor guard, warrants detail, special complaints and a canine handler.

 - 1. Homeland Security: This unit is a liaison with local emergency management organizations and federal terrorist watch groups. - 2.
 School Resource: Their primary duties include assisting school personnel in maintaining order and interacting with students as positive role models and advisors. - 3.
 Safety Education: This unit is designed to prevent crime by educating the citizens and by taking a proactive role in building community partnerships. - 4.
 Crime Analysis: This unit conducts systematic analysis for identifying and analyzing patterns and trends in crime and disorder, as well as identifying potential police officer/public safety hazards. - 5.
-Citizen Volunteers/Chaplains: This unit handles several clerical and general tasks assisting police support personnel in routine duties. - 6.
-Honor guard: This unit handles the carrying and posting of the national, state and or/office flag at formal ceremonies. - 7.
+Fleet Management: This unit is responsible for assigning vehicles, management of vehicle services (fuel and repair), and surplus equipment. - 6.
+Citizen Volunteers/Chaplains: This unit handles several clerical and general tasks assisting police support personnel in routine duties. - 7.
+Honor guard: This unit handles the carrying and posting of the national, state and or/office flag at formal ceremonies. - 8.
 Transport officers: This unit is responsible for the transport of individuals under arrests from the scene to the jail and other places as needed.
 It is also responsible for the transportation of inmate to/from Municipal court.

-- 8. City hall security: This unit is responsible for all the security of the Decatur City hall and the Decatur Municipal Courtroom. - 9.
-Front desk: This unit handles all departmental communications at the front desk, including the completion of reports for citizens. - 10.
-Warrants Detail: This unit is responsible for the service of outstanding warrants, purging of outstanding warrants that are no longer viable, transportation of prisoners arrested in other jurisdictions back to the City of Decatur, Courtroom and Council session security. - 11.
-Special complaints: Any complaints assigned by the Chief of Police.
+- 9. City hall security: This unit is responsible for all the security of the Decatur City hall and the Decatur Municipal Courtroom. - 10.
+Front desk: This unit handles all departmental communications at the front desk, including the completion of reports for citizens. - 11.
+Warrants Detail: This unit is responsible for the service of outstanding warrants, purging of outstanding warrants that are no longer viable, transportation of prisoners arrested in other jurisdictions back to the City of Decatur, Courtroom and Council session security. - 12.
+Special complaints: Any complaints assigned by the Chief of Police. - 13.
+Canine handler: The canine handler provides canine support.